Alejandro Orfila

-Alejandro José Luis Orfila (9 March 1925 – 9 June 2021) was an Argentine career diplomat, who later became a prominent winemaker in San Diego, California.
+Alejandro Orfila (9 March 1925 – 9 June 2021) was an Argentine career diplomat.
+He served as Secretary General of the Organization of American States in 1975–1984 and later became a prominent winemaker in San Diego, California, United States.

 Early career

 Orfila with Richard Nixon in February 1974.

-Orfila was born in Mendoza, Argentina to Catalan immigrants who had become moderately successful vintners in the province.
+Orfila was born in Mendoza, Argentina, to Catalan immigrants who had become moderately successful vintners in the province.
 He received a law degree at the University of Buenos Aires in 1945.
 The following year, following political science studies at Stanford University, he was assigned to the Argentine Embassy in Moscow; in 1948, however, he was expelled from the Soviet Union on the grounds of espionage.
 Transferred to the United States, he was appointed Argentine Consul General to San Francisco and later New York, where he remained until his father's death in 1952 compelled him to return to the family business in Mendoza.

 Offered the prestigious post of Director of Information at the recently established Organization of American States (OAS), Orfila left for Washington, D.C. in 1953.
 There, he forged close contacts in the U.S. capital and, after becoming Argentine Ambassador to the U.S. in 1958 and to Japan in 1960, he formed an influential K Street lobbying firm in 1962, specializing in the interests of U.S. firms investing in or trading with Latin America.
 In 1964 he became the political adviser to the Managing Director of the Adela Investment Company, the largest multinational development corporation for growing the Latin American economy.
 Close to President Juan Perón since his days in the Soviet Union, Orfila was appointed Ambassador to the United States by the populist Argentine leader, back in power in 1973 after an 18-year-long exile.